 In addition to an MA, various other requirements apply to the manufacturing and placing on the EU's market of medicinal products.
 The manufacturing of medicinal products in the EU requires a manufacturing authorization and import of medicinal products into the EU requires a manufacturing authorization allowing for import.
 The manufacturing authorization holder must comply with various requirements set out in the applicable laws of the EU, regulations and guidance, including the EU's cGMP standards.
 Similarly, the distribution of medicinal products within the EU is subject to compliance with the applicable laws, regulations and guidelines, of the EU, including the requirement to hold appropriate authorizations for distribution granted by the competent authorities of Member States.
-Marketing authorization holders may be subject to civil, criminal or administrative sanctions, including suspension of manufacturing authorization, in case of non-compliance with the EU's or Member States' requirements applicable to the manufacturing of medicinal products.
+Marketing authorization holders and/or manufacturing and import authorization, or MA holders and/or distribution authorization holders may be subject to civil, criminal or administrative sanctions, including suspension of manufacturing authorization, in case of non-compliance with the EU's or Member States' requirements applicable to the manufacturing of medicinal products.